Search syndication: Types of bidding by placement

 Bidding by individual source: Rather than discounting the entire network, syndication advertisers can specify the value of each traffic source based on its performance.
-Currently, the only search syndication network that allows for bidding by specific traffic source and keyword is adMarketplace.
+There are now a handful of syndication networks that allows for bidding by specific traffic source and keyword is such as Ad.net and Admarketplace.
 This method has been increasing in popularity among advertisers and search syndication publishers with high-quality traffic.